-The NEON detector was installed in November 2020 at the tendon gallery of the reactor unit 6 of the Hanbit Nuclear Powder Complex in Yeonggwang, Korea.
-The location and distance from the reactor core are similar to those of the NEOS experiment, which was installed at the reactor unit 5 in the same reactor complex~\cite{YJKO:2017NEOS}.
-In addition, this is also the same reactor complex used for the RENO experiment~\cite{RENO:2019otc}.
-The active core size of the unit 6 is 3.1\,m (diameter) and 3.8\,m (height) in cylindrical shape and contains 177 low-enriched uranium fuel assemblies.
-The detector is located 23.7$\pm$0.3\,m far from the center of the reactor core while the distance to the closest neighboring reactor core is 256\,m.
-Further, the tendon gallery is located 10\,m below ground level under the wall of the concrete building.
-The overburden of the experimental site is approximately 20\,m water equivalent corresponding to six times lower muon flux compared to the muon flux at the sea level.
+The NEON detector was installed in November 2020 at the tendon gallery of reactor unit-6 of the Hanbit nuclear power complex in Yeonggwang, Korea.
+The location and distance from the reactor core are similar to those in the NEOS experiment, which was installed in reactor unit-5 in the same reactor complex~\cite{YJKO:2017NEOS}.
+In addition, this is the same reactor complex used for the RENO experiment~\cite{RENO:2019otc}.
+The active core size of unit-6 has a diameter of 3.1\,m, height of 3.8\,m, is cylindrical in shape, and contains 177 low-enrichment uranium fuel assemblies.
+The detector is located 23.7$\pm$0.3\,m away from the center of the reactor core, as shown in Fig.~\ref{fig:reactor}, whereas the distance to the closest neighboring reactor core is 256\,m.
+The expected neutrino flux at the tendon gallery is $8.09\times10^{12}~/\mathrm{cm}^2/\mathrm{sec}$ based on the reactor neutrino flux model in Ref.~\cite{Kopeikin:2012zz}.
+Between the reactor core and tendon gallery, over 10\,m of heavy concrete shielding mitigates radiation from the reactor operation, as shown in Fig.~\ref{fig:reactor}.
+As the tendon gallery is not a radiation-restricted area, the experimental site can be accessed without a dosimetry badge.
+Furthermore, the tendon gallery is located 10\,m below ground level under the wall of the concrete building.
+The experimental site has an approximately 20\,m water-equivalent overburden, which has six times lower muon flux than that at sea level.

-The NEON detector is located inside a temporary housing for temperature control and dust protection.
-Owing to the maximum usage of electricity at 3\,kW, an air controlling system with low power consumption (1\,kW maximum) has been installed, which maintains temperature at 23$\pm$2\,$^{\circ}$C in the detector room.
+The NEON detector is located inside a temporary housing structure for temperature control and dust protection.
+Owing to the maximum electricity usage of 3\,kW, an air control system with a low power consumption (1\,kW maximum) has been installed, which maintains a temperature of 23$\pm$2\,$^{\circ}$C in the detector room.